PavelPZ/riverpod_navigator/README.md

       : super(
           ref,
           [
-            // 'home' and 'book' strings are used in web URL, e.g. 'home/book;id=2'
+            /// 'home' and 'book' strings are used in web URL, e.g. 'home/book;id=2'
-            // fromUrlPars is used to decode web URL string-segment to typed-segment
+            /// fromUrlPars is used to decode URL to segment
-            // HomeScreen.new and BookScreen.new are screens for a given segment RRoute<HomeSegment>('home', HomeSegment.fromUrlPars, HomeScreen.new),
+            /// HomeScreen.new and BookScreen.new are screen builders for a given segment
+            /// screenTitle is not mandatory but allows a general solution e.g. for [AppBar.title] RRoute<HomeSegment>(
+              'home',
+              HomeSegment.fromUrlPars,
+              HomeScreen.new,
+              screenTitle: (_) => 'Home',
+            ),
+            RRoute<BookSegment>(
+              'book',
-            RRoute<BookSegment>('book', BookSegment.fromUrlPars, BookScreen.new),
+              BookSegment.fromUrlPars,
+              BookScreen.new,
+              screenTitle: (segment) => 'Book ${segment.id}',
+            ),
           ],
         );
 }